 Sports bars tend to be typically typical; offering their guests little more than a gathering place with televisions and an unspoken understanding that good service is defined by speed, accuracy, and as little interruption of the viewing of televised sporting events as possible.
 Menu items bear puns for monikers and cheap domestic beer flows like the wave in the upper deck at a blowout.
-But take that concept and carry it into its 50th year of operation, and you have a sports bar where typical becomes iconic; you have Pete’s of Lafayette.
+But take that concept and carry it into over 50 years of operation, and you have a sports bar where typical becomes iconic; you have Pete’s of Lafayette.

 Pete’s was founded in 1968 in the building on General Mouton which now houses The Bulldog.
 Its original owner, Preston Guidry made an excellent choice in his first employee: one Charles Goodson.
 Mr. Goodson only worked at Pete’s for a couple of years then, but is now Lafayette restaurant royalty, having owned and operated Charley G’s for over thirty years.
 He is now part of a restaurant group that owns Charley G’s, Social Southern Table and Bar, The Taproom, and, since April of 2016, Pete’s on Johnston.